Redmine do not send notification emails if a recipients email address is not valid

 but still +1 to this issue.
 It also can still appear when using LDAP if the information in your LDAP is not correct.
 But that is a different underlying issue.

-#21 Updated by John Simmons over 1 year ago
+#21 Updated by John Simmons almost 2 years ago

 I know this is getting pretty old, but I'm having this issue as well.
 I have all of my users set through LDAP, so there's no defective email addresses, but we added some people who have external email addresses, and they login through non-LDAP, and it breaks any project they are added to.
 So, 99% of my users are @companyA.com, and 1% are @companyB.com, and any project where someone from company B is added, stops sending emails all together.